Sdaas/hello-karate/README.md

 ```

 From the IntelliJ IDE right click on `/test/java/feature` and "Run all tests".
 You can also right click on the
-Java test-classes or the `*.feaure` files to run a subset of the tests
+Java test-classes or the `*.feature` files to run a subset of the tests

 From the command-line, run `mvn test -Dtest=HelloRunner`

 SCRATCHPAD

 * Work in progress - how to run all the Karate Tests from the command line
-* PersonRunner tests are still failing

 ### References